formal-methods-mpi/Workshop.jl/docs/src/3_types/types.md

 ERROR: invalid redefinition of constant Pikachu
 ```

+In Julia, once a type is defined, it is locked in place due to the language's "just-in-time" compilation process.
+This feature enhances performance during normal use, but it can be a little cumbersome during a workshop where you are programming interactively.
-During the "normal" use of julia this is no problem, but it can be a little cumbersome during a workshop, where you might want to try things out or make an error while defining a type that you want to correct.
-Unfortunately, the only way to do this is to restart julia.
+For example, you might want to try things out, or you made an error while defining a type.
+Unfortunately, correcting your error makes it necessary to restart Julia.
+Luckily, you did learn how to do that at the beginning of the workshop – remember that you can use the VSCode command palette.

 !!! compat "Exercise"
     Create a new composite type for a pokemon of your choice of type `Flying`, create an instance of that pokemon, and retrieve it's nickname.